Compound Interest.

 The Power of Compound Interest

-Consider a concrete example: if you invest $10,000 at a 7% annual return and add $500 per month, after 30 years you would have over $680,000 — even though you only contributed $190,000 out of pocket.
-The remaining $490,000+ came entirely from compound interest working on your behalf, year after year.
-The longer your money compounds, the more dramatic the growth becomes.
+Invest $10,000 at a 7% annual return and add $500/month, and after 30 years you would have over $680,000 — even though you only contributed $190,000 out of pocket.
+The remaining $490,000+ came entirely from compound interest working on your behalf.

 The Rule of 72